Iskeletu/SimpleDB/README.md

 ```bash
 simpledb --reverse-list=<Key(Operator)[Integer]>
 ```
-Lists values based on their sorting key value ('--list' in ascending order and '--reverse-list' in descending order) and the mathematical operator inputted (see [Opeartors](###Implemented_Mathematical_Operators:) for more information).
+Lists values based on their sorting key value ('--list' in ascending order and '--reverse-list' in descending order) and the mathematical operator inputted (see [Operators](#implemented-mathematical-operators) for more information).
 Example -> `simpledb --list=<key<=7>` will print to terminal all values from key with a sorting value that is less or equal to seven, `simpledb --reverse-list=<key<=7>` will do the same but the list will be reversed.

 ### Implemented Mathematical Operators: